jamesquinlan/principles-programming-languages/topics/c1_intro.md

 A __translator__ is needed for programming languages (to be useful).
 A translator converts source code to target code.
 There are two types of translators:

 1. __Interpreter__: the translator executes the program directly (Simulation of sorts)
-2. __Compiler__: the translator produces equivelant code suitable for execution (e.g., machine code).
+2. __Compiler__: the translator produces equivalent code suitable for execution (e.g., machine code).

-Compilation is at least a two-step process:
+The compilation is at least a two-step process:
 __Source code__ is input to the compiler, and the __target program__ is the output from the compiler.
 The target is then executed (if it is machine code).
-In some cases the target language is assembly language, and needs further translated by an __assembler__ into __object code__ (machine language).
-In other cases, the target language is a form of low-level code called __byte code__.
+In some cases, the target language is assembly language and needs to be further translated by an __assembler__ into __object code__ (machine language).
+In other cases, the target language is a low-level code called __byte code__.
 Then the byte code is executed by an interpreter called a __virtual machine__.
-Java and Python are comiled to  byte code and excuted on virtual machines, whereas C and C++ are compiled to machine code and executed directly on hardware.
+Java and Python are compiled to  byte code and executed on virtual machines, whereas C and C++ are compiled to machine code and executed directly on hardware.